Thirty Grants Given to Celebrate BJ’s Wholesale Club’s 30th Anniversary and Increase Local Capacity

 Second Harvest Food Bank distributes food and grocery product to more than 72,000 people in need each month through a network of more than 200 member agencies in Carbon, Lehigh, Monroe, Northampton, Pike, and Wayne counties.
 These agencies include emergency pantries, soup kitchens, shelters, child-care and rehabilitation centers.
 Last year, Second Harvest distributed nearly 7 million pounds of food to people in need through these organizations.
 As part of its mission, the Food Bank also provides resources for education and advocacy to end hunger.

-Second Harvest Food Bank is a program of the Community Action Committee of the Lehigh Valley (CACLV) and is a member of Feeding America, the nation’s food bank network and largest hunger relief organization.
+Second Harvest Food Bank is a program of the Community Action Lehigh Valley (Community Action) and is a member of Feeding America, the nation’s food bank network and largest hunger relief organization.

 About BJ’s Wholesale Club